Text

 C

-Bypass the pharmacist entirely and call the attending on-call directly.
+Bypass the pharmacist entirely and call Dr. Martinez (ED attending) directly.
 If the attending authorises the antibiotic over the pharmacist's objection, proceed and document the chain of authority.

 D-07 ADEQUATE: Correct escalation, resolves this case.
 Pharmacist issue unaddressed for future patients.
 Single-channel advocacy.